andrewjoelpeters/andrewjoelpeters.github.io/resume/index.md

 Founder and Operations Manager, *Nov.
 2011 - May 2015*

-* Founded student-run coffee from ground-up
+* Founded student-run coffee shop from ground-up
 * Profited 200% of startup costs within eight months of opening
 * Established a cooperative structure that has ensured five years of successful student-run operations